slott56/Caravel-Transit/doc/source/design/RESTapi.rst

 Some candidate RESTful requests for stop information.

+:samp:`/stop/`

+    All stops.
+3210 of 'em.

 :samp:`/stop/{id}/`

-    A specific stop and all stop times (and services) for this stop.
+    A specific stop.

 :samp:`/stop/{id}/?date={date}`